OverdarkGOD/MoyaiPY/README.md

     - table: enter the table you're verifying

 ## Fixed Issues
-The "ping" command has been fixed and works properly again.
+Redone the "user_verify" function by implementing the "captcha" function.
+Removed code in the main file that may have caused unknown problems.
+The code in the main file had two variables operating two different but almost identical values.
+The code has been rewritten and been moved to the config.py file.

 ## Known Issues
-All of the commands are executing correctly but not interacting correctly.
-If certain commands are executed, the command will output correctly but will fail to interact with the application.
-Issue is an easy fix.
+SQL commands are not asynchronous.
+Commands are functional, but will delay the bot from use until commands are executed.

 ## Test Commands
 There are other miscellaneous commands that are always being tested.
 If you are in the support server, you know that there are two Discord bots made in python.
 One of them being the main bot and the other being a testing bot.
 The testing bot holds more commands than the main bot.
 Join our server to get a hands on look at what commands we are creating! https://discord.gg/vgKmCDq6r6